209 Harrow Road, London, W2 5EH

 Dalal Ridha Reception Staff

 Siobhan has worked at the practice since 1997.
-In November 2015 she was promoted to Reception Manager.
+She is currently leading on document Management in the practice.
 She looks forward to welcoming to you at the practice and is happy to discuss any concerns.

 Nicola has worked at with us as the Practice Secretary since February 2010.